stefanvo78/JupyterHubOnAKS/Readme.md

 # Installing JupyterHub in AKS

-## create postgres db
-## will be used for JupyterHub
+## create postgres db - will be used for JupyterHub
-create postgres db
 ```
 KUBE_GROUP=<AKS_RESOURCEGROUP_NAME>
 POSTGRES_GROUP=<POSTGRES_RESOURCEGROUP_NAME>